 It can be used as an ingredient (like in these Almond Tofu Nuggets) or as a condiment for things like popcorn, scrambled eggs/tofu, or mashed potatoes.
 Be sure to check out all of our nutritional yeast recipes here!

 Where to find nutritional yeast

 Probably due to the incredibly unappetizing name, nutritional yeast goes by a few other names.
-In America you may hear it called “nooch” or “nuch”.
+In America you may hear nutritional yeast called “nooch” or “nuch”.
 Australians call it “savory yeast flakes”, the Kiwis call it “brufax”, and in Ethiopia it goes by “yeshi”.

 You’re more apt to find this at a specialty health store or a more trendy supermarket.
 If you’re lucky you’ll find this in the baking section where they have all the variations of flours and oats.
 You may also find it in the health food section with the vegan supplements.
 If all else fails, you can get it online (here).

 Nutritional yeast can come in an array of packaging, though mine came in what looks like a protein powder tub.
 But be careful not to confuse this with Brewer’s Yeast, which is often sold nearby, and has a bitter taste.
-And it is definitely not Active Dry Yeast or Instant Yeast, which are active strains meant for making things rise.
+And it is definitely not Active Dry Yeast or Instant Yeast, which are active strains meant for leavening breads.

 How to Store Nutritional Yeast

-Store in an airtight container and place in a cabinet (or dark place).
+Store nutritional yeast in an airtight container and place in a cabinet (or dark place).
 Stays good for about a year.